Nexmo/station/app/views/contribute/guides/writing-style-guide.md

 ---
-title: Writing style guide
+title: Writing Style Guide
 navigation_weight: 2
 ---

-# Writing style guide
+# Writing Style Guide

 These are technical writing guidelines that can be used across all Nexmo technical documentation as well as blog posts.